 East King County projects

 Coal Creek sewer upgrade – King County is planning to upgrade a regional sewer line that serves Bellevue and Newscastle.
 The existing pipeline was built between 1966 and 1991, and is nearing its maximum capacity.
 When complete, the new sewer will provide safe and reliable service for another 50 years or more.

-Lake Hills and NW Lake Sammamish sewer upgrade – King County is beginning design on a project to upgrade 21,000 feet of aging pipeline in Redmond that has been in service for as long as 60 years.
+Lake Hills and NW Lake Sammamish sewer upgrade – King County is designing an upgrade of approximately 4.5 miles of aging pipeline in Redmond that has been in service for as long as 60 years.
 The new pipeline will increase system reliability and accommodate population growth.

 North Mercer Island and Enatai sewer upgrade – King County will continue project planning and design to replace sewer pipelines that have served neighborhoods in North Mercer Island, southwest Bellevue, and the town of Beaux Arts Village since 1970.
 The new pipeline is being designed to serve these communities for the next 60 years.